 In this context, financial aid refers to money for college provided by the federal government in the form of federal student loans, grants, and work-study jobs.
 Other types of financial aid include scholarships from your college or outside sources, and private student loans from banks or other institutions.
 These types of funding have their own eligibility requirements, which may or may not be connected to your eligibility for federal student aid.

 The only way to know exactly what type of financial aid you qualify for is to complete the Free Application for Federal Student Aid (FAFSA).
-When you (or your parent, if you are a dependent) complete the FAFSA, you will enter personal financial information that is used to calculate an Expected Family Contribution (EFC).
+When you complete the FAFSA, you will enter personal financial information that is used to calculate a Student Aid Index, or SAI (formerly known as the Expected Family Contribution, or EFC).
 Your school’s financial aid office will use this number, along with the cost of attendance at the college or university, to determine what types of aid and how much money you are eligible to receive.

 Do I Qualify for Financial Aid?